thelac/continental-booze-dice/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* shout out to my asshole friends who insist on playing this